 See what the “South Russian Union of Workers” is in other dictionaries:

 The first workers' political organization in Russia.
-In July 1875 in Odessa, at a meeting of members of the fund, the formation of the Union was formalized, the name and charter were adopted, which stated that workers could achieve recognition of their rights only through ... ...
+In July 1875 in Odessa, at a meeting of members of the cash register, the formation of the Union was formalized, the name and charter were adopted, which stated that workers could achieve recognition of their rights only through... ...
 Political science.
 Dictionary.

 The first revolutionary workers' organization in Russia (Odessa, 1875).
-Organizer E. O. Zaslavsky (about 60 members).
-Defeated in the con.
+Organizer E. O. Zaslavsky (approx. 60 members).
+Destroyed in con.
 1875 1876.
-In May 1877, 15 members were sentenced to hard labor and Siberian exile ...
+In May 1877, 15 members were sentenced to hard labor and Siberian exile...
 Big encyclopedic Dictionary

-- "SOUTHERN RUSSIAN UNION OF WORKERS", the first revolutionary workers' organization in Russia (Odessa, 1875).
-Organizer E. O. Zaslavsky (about 60 members).
-Defeated in the con.
+- “SOUTH RUSSIAN WORKERS’ UNION”, the first revolutionary workers’ organization in Russia (Odessa, 1875).
+Organizer E. O. Zaslavsky (approx. 60 members).
+Destroyed in con.
 1875 1876.
-In May 1877, 15 members were sentenced to hard labor and Siberian exile ... encyclopedic Dictionary
+In May 1877, 15 members were sentenced to hard labor and Siberian exile... encyclopedic Dictionary

-The South Russian Union of Workers is the first workers' political organization in Russian Empire.
+South Russian Workers' Union the first workers' political organization in Russian Empire.
 It was created in Odessa in 1875 by the populist E. O. Zaslavsky.
-Liquidated by the authorities in early 1876.
-Contents ...
+Liquidated by the authorities at the beginning of 1876.
+Contents...
 Wikipedia

-The first working revolutionary political. organization in Russia, which arose in 1875 in Odessa.
-To Odessa, to paradise, it quickly developed as a trade prom. port city, widely penetrated the revolution. emigrant litera.
-Yu.'s emergence with.
-R. preceded the creation of ... ...
+The first worker is revolutionary political. organization in Russia, which arose in 1875 in Odessa.
+In Odessa, paradise quickly developed as a commercial and industrial complex. port city, widely penetrated by the revolution. emigrant literature The emergence of Yu.s.
+R. preceded by the creation... ...

 The first revolutionary workers' organization in Russia (Odessa, 1875).
 Organizer E. O. Zaslavsky (about 60 members).
-Defeated at the end of 1875 76.
-In May 1877, 15 members were sentenced to hard labor and Siberian exile ... encyclopedic Dictionary
+Destroyed at the end of 1875 76.
+In May 1877, 15 members were sentenced to hard labor and Siberian exile... encyclopedic Dictionary

-- (USSR, Union SSR, Soviet Union) the first in the history of the socialist. state in.
-Occupies almost a sixth of the inhabited land the globe 22 million 402.2 thousand km2.
-In terms of population 243.9 million people. (as of Jan.
-1, 1971) Sov.
-The Union belongs to the 3rd place in ... ...
+- (USSR, Union of SSR, Soviet Union) the first socialist in history. state Occupies almost a sixth of the inhabited landmass globe 22 million 402.2 thousand km2.
+Population: 243.9 million people. (as of January 1, 1971) Sov.
+The Union holds 3rd place in... ...
 Soviet historical encyclopedia

-- (trade union) voluntary public association people connected by common interests by the nature of their activities, in production, in the service sector, culture, etc. Associations are created to represent and protect the rights ... ...
+- (trade union) voluntary public association people connected by common interests based on their type of activity, in production, in the service sector, culture, etc. Associations are created for the purpose of representation and protection of rights... ...
 Wikipedia

 RSFSR.
-I. General information The RSFSR was formed on October 25 (November 7), 1917.
-It borders in the northwest with Norway and Finland, in the west with Poland, in the southeast with China, the MPR, and the DPRK, as well as with the union republics that are part of the USSR: to the W. with ... ...
+I. General information The RSFSR was founded on October 25 (November 7), 1917.
+It borders on the north-west with Norway and Finland, on the west with Poland, on the south-east with China, the MPR and the DPRK, as well as on the union republics that are part of the USSR: to W. from... ...

 I Zaslavsky David Iosifovich, Soviet publicist.
 Member of the CPSU since 1934.
 Began publishing in 1904.
-Since 1928 he worked in the editorial office of Pravda, spoke mainly with feuilletons devoted to modern ... ...
+Since 1928 he worked in the editorial office of Pravda, speaking mainly with feuilletons dedicated to modern... ...
 Great Soviet Encyclopedia

 B. S. Itenberg.